 The 75% of your final grade that comes from the lecture portion of class will consist of your regular exam grades, your Connect homework grades, your In-Class Exercise grade, and your comprehensive final exam grade.
 After the 4 regular exams, your lowest regular exam grade will be dropped and the remaining 3 regular exam grades will be averaged.
 This regular exam average will constitute 38% of your final grade.
 After all Connect homework assignments are complete, your lowest 3 homework grades will be dropped and the remaining 15 homework grades will be averaged.
 This Connect homework average will constitute 10% of your final grade.
-Your In-Class Exercise Grade will be calculated based on 80% of the overall iClicker points available, and will constitute 10% of your final grade.
+Your In-Class Exercise

+Grade will constitute 10% of your final grade.
 The comprehensive final exam grade will constitute 17% of your final grade.

-In-Class Exercises 10% Scored out of 80% of total iClicker points
+In-Class Exercises 10%

 Connect Homework: 10% Drop lowest 3 scores

 Regular Exam Average: 38% Drop lowest score

 Comprehensive Final Exam: 17% May not be dropped

 Laboratory Grade: 25% May not be dropped

 FINAL GRADE: 100%